sftcd/cs2014/assignments/assignment3/code-frags.md

 ##Random or incrementing nonce...

-Either is fine, but incrementing should be a good bit quicker and you were asked to think about performance.
+Either works, but incrementing should be a good bit quicker and you were asked to think about performance.

 ##Yay!
 Recursion!